Courtesans

 Mistress of the Privy Chamber.
 The air

-is thick with their perfume, and each is scheming,
+is thick with their perfume as each one schemes

 and in the glittering ballroom scenes, fear